Commitment / management guideline

 Wing of Dreams

-The Company regularly implements the policy on the promotion of persons with disabilities in accordance with Section 35 of the Rehabilitation of Disabled Persons Act (1991).
-In 2024, the Company received permission from the Bangkok Employment Office Area 9 to take action under the Promotion of Disabled Persons Policy by providing financial assistance to persons with disabilities living in communities around the airports in Surat Thani (Koh Samui), Trat, and Sukhothai provinces.
-This assistance is intended to support their business operations or to pay for outsourced services, instead of contributing to the National Fund for the Promotion and Development of the Quality of Life of Disabled Persons.
+The Company continuously implements its policy on supporting persons with disabilities in accordance with Section 35 of the Persons with Disabilities Empowerment Act.
+In 2025, the Company received approval from the Bangkok Employment Office Area 9 to carry out disability support initiatives by providing financial assistance to persons with disabilities in local communities in Surat Thani Province (Koh Samui), Trat Province, and Sukhothai Province.
+The support was intended to promote career opportunities and service-based employment, as an alternative to contributing to the Empowerment of Persons with Disabilities Fund.

 The Company provided of financial assistance to